Christopher-Schulze/Supscriptchain/docs/production-guide.md

 ## Monitoring and Healthchecks

 For the subgraph, monitor the Graph Node via its `/health` endpoint.
 The helper script `npm run subgraph-server` can automatically restart the node when a healthcheck fails.
-Configure the interval and URL using the `GRAPH_NODE_HEALTH_*` environment variables.
+Configure the interval and URL using the `GRAPH_NODE_HEALTH_*` variables.
+Logging can be controlled with `LOG_FILE`, `LOG_LEVEL` and `LOKI_URL`.

 Consider setting up additional service-level monitoring for your contract interactions and Docker containers.